amataj/generator-jhipster/CONTRIBUTING.md

 -   Search [GitHub](https://github.com/jhipster/generator-jhipster/pulls?utf8=%E2%9C%93&q=is%3Apr) for an open or closed Pull Request that relates to your submission.
--   If you want to modify the JHipster generator, read our [Generator development setup](#setup)
+-   If you want to modify the MSX generator, read our [Generator development setup](#setup)
 -   Make your changes in a new git branch

     ```shell